pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 of integers can allow others to progress along an application's sequence of events.
 It is also possible to use timestamps.

-The first option implies that each event sourced application functions cohesively also as a messaging service.
+The first option implies that each event-sourced application functions cohesively also as a messaging service.
 Assuming that "messaging service" means an AMQP system, it seems impractical in a small library such as this to implement an AMQP broker,